garmartirosy/profile/trade/README.md

 <h1>International Trade Flow</h1>

 <b>Exiobase International Trade Data and Visualization</b>
-Our SQL Team has been generating <a href="/OpenFootprint/prep/sql/supabase/">Supabase</a> and <a href="/OpenFootprint/prep/sql/duckdb/">DuckDB</a> databases for comparing industries and identifying imports with positive environmental impacts.
+Our SQL Team has been generating <a href="/OpenFootprint/prep/sql/supabase/">Supabase</a> ([Javascript frontend](../impacts/)) and <a href="/OpenFootprint/prep/sql/duckdb/">DuckDB</a> databases for comparing industries and identifying imports with positive environmental impacts.

 We're imitating the data migration in [generate\_import\_factors.py](https://github.com/ModelEarth/USEEIO/tree/master/import_factors_exio) but we're push directly to Supabase (avoiding csv files).
 We're changing FlowUUID to FactorID to reduce the data size.